Skip to main content

 The two protein chains in the homodimer are shown in magenta and cyan.
 The double-stranded DNA is shown with a brown backbone and CPK-colored spheres.
 ANP (AMPPNP), a nonhydrolyzable ATP analog, and Mg2+ ions are shown in spacefill and labeled.

 The ATP binding and ATPase domain of one of the monomers (cyan, for example) is adjacent to the nuclease-cutting domain of the other monomer (magenta).
-This requires some conformational gymnastics as the ATP binding and cleavage domain move around each other to allow the DNA strand to pass in the right direction and to reset the enzyme.
+This requires some conformational gymnastics, as the ATP binding and cleavage domain moves around the other to allow the DNA strand to pass in the right direction and to reset the enzyme.

 Note the circular nature of chloroplast and mitochondrial DNA, suggesting a bacterial origin for both of these organelle structures.
 Sequence alignments provide further support for the endosymbiotic theory.
 This proposes that early eukaryotic ancestors engulfed bacteria and subsequently became symbiotic with them, rather than being digested.